 A location where concerts, cabarets, theater and parties are held, the Volkstheater opened in 1889.
 The location provides performances of Austrian, German and internaltional classics, comedies and musicals.
 With 970 seats, the Volkstheater is the largest theater in German-speaking countries.
 The Volkstheater is located at Neustiftgasse 1, 1070 Wien.

 While the theater and museums in Vienna are great for intellectual stimulation, for those who enjoy more active pursuits have options as well.
 Consider these sporting venues.

 For skiing afficianados, during the winter months, the Hohe Wand offers eight runs for skiers of all skill levels.
 During the fall, spring and summer, the Hohe Wand Nature Park is a beautiful location for hiking and observing nature.

 If you’re not a skier, sightseeing doesn’t fit your interests this trip but you still want to stay active, there are indoor swimming pools all around the city.
 For example, the Amalienbad Pool is located at Reumannplatz 23 100 Wien, while the Hütteldorf indoor pool is located at Linzer Straße 376 1140 Wien.

-Vienna is one of the most romantic and culturally rich cities in the world.
-Plan your visit carefully with Trekeffect and squeeze in as many attractions as possible – there are no limits to what you can find!
+Plan your visit to Vienna with Trekeffect and squeeze in as many attractions as possible - there are no limits to what you can find!